-Bau is a secure, fast, multi-platform encryption library for your data.
-With Bau, you can store your data on a cloud platform without concern about prying eyes.
-Bau ensures that data is accessible only to the end users.
+Bao is a secure, fast, multi-platform encryption library for your data.
+With Bao, you can store your data on a cloud platform without concern about prying eyes.
+Bao ensures that data is accessible only to the end users.
 Bindings are for Go, Java, Dart and Python.
+Support for WebAssembly is experimental.

 Why?